Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

 \begin{assumption}[Invariance Assumption] There exists a subset $S^*\subseteq \{1,\ldots ,p\}$ of the covariate indices (including the empty set) such that

-That is, when conditioning on the covariates from $S^*$ (denoted by $X^e_{S^*}$), the conditional distribution is invariant across all environments from ${\cal E}$. \end{assumption} Peters \textit{et al.}\cite{peters2016causal} first try to investigate the fact that "invariance" could, to some extent, infer the causal structure under necessary conditions and propose Invariant Causal Prediction(ICP).
+That is, when conditioning on the covariates from $S^*$ (denoted by $X^e_{S^*}$), the conditional distribution is invariant across all environments from ${\cal E}$. \end{assumption}

+\citet{peters2016causal} first try to investigate the fact that "invariance" could, to some extent, infer the causal structure under necessary conditions and propose Invariant Causal Prediction (ICP).
 Specifically, they leverage the fact that when considering all direct causes of a target variable, the conditional distribution of the target given the direct causes will not change when interfering all other variables in the model except the target itself.
 Then they perform a statistical test whether a subset of covariates $S$ satisfies the invariance assumption \ref{assumption:invariance} for the observed environments in $\mathcal{E}$.
-The null-hypothesis for testing is:
+The null hypothesis for testing is:

 and all subsets of covariates $S$ which lead to invariance are intersected, that is: